 Once criminals have your phone number, they can call you while masking their own numbers.
 For example, scammers and other criminals may be located off-shore, but using a revolving set of phone numbers that identify them as being from a large city in your country.
 The same party then, can call you as often as they wish.
 These calls can range from harassing to menacing if they decide they do not like you.
 Scammers and other criminals typically prey on your misguided impulse to questions that seem to be related to services that you need.
 Many such scams are currently being perpetrated in relation to the COVID-19 pandemic.
 The US Federal Trade Commission has created a webpage to alert consumers of both text messaging and robocall scams: COVID-19 Consumer Warnings and Safety Tips

 Whomever they are, wherever they are located, such scammers are often offshore, and completely out of the reach of local law enforcement.
-The best prevention then, is to control access to your personal telephone number(s).
+The best prevention then, is to control access to your personal telephone information and phone number(s).

-Why protect your personal telephone privacy now, after using your personal phone to deliver COVID-treatment?
+Why is protecting your personal telephone privacy important now after using your personal phone to deliver COVID-treatment?

 Hiding your number is only helpful for preventing someone from seeing/capturing our personal phone number.
 If you are like many other professionals who have been using a personal telephone number to connect with clients or patients during COVID, you may already have shared your number with everyone on your caseload, and perhaps a few new clients and patients as well.
 Your risk assumed is directly proportional to the type of people you serve.